-By Brandon Creel ETCP, CTS-D, Starlite Director of Engineering
+By Brandon Creel ETCP, CTS-D, Former Starlite Director of Engineering

 When you’re outside your worship space, grab a pen and paper and make a list of everything you can think of that’s hanging over head.
 Then walk into the sanctuary and look up.
 Did you miss anything?
 Odds are you did.
 And odds are even greater you’re not sure that everything up there is hanging safely.